MV Manx Viking: Final use

 The Nindawayma was used as two movie sets; featured in 2003 as the Belles' loft on water in the film Saved by the Belles, and in 2006 as the killer's lair in the film Bon Cop, Bad Cop.
 As of April 2007, Nindawayma was docked in a port in Montreal, rusting and being used for parts.

 Fate

 As of 17 August 2007, the ship was owned by Purvis Marine, a marine salvage company, and docked at a government wharf in Sault Ste.
 Marie, Ontario, Canada.
 The ship was broken up for scrap at Sault Ste Marie by Purvis Marine between 2007 and 2012, with the scrap metal being sold to the local Essar Steel Algoma steelworks.

-Photo gallery

-The vessel as the MS Nindawayma.